 Close

-8. A very professional way of saying 'say again', is
+8. A very professional way of saying 'say again' which you use when repeating something which you feel is important for the audience to know, is

 Restate: